ultraq/thymeleaf-layout-dialect/Docs/Configuration.md

  - `nz.net.ultraq.thymeleaf.decorators.strategies.GroupingStrategy`, groups like
    elements together

-To change to the grouping strategy, configure the Layout dialect like so:
+To change to the grouping strategy, configure the Layout dialect using one of the methods below.

+For those who are configuring their own Thymeleaf template engine:

 ```java
 TemplateEngine templateEngine = new TemplateEngine();  // Or SpringTemplateEngine for Spring
 templateEngine.addDialect(new LayoutDialect(new GroupingStrategy()));
 ```

-XML config for Spring:
+For those using XML config in Spring:

 ```xml
 <bean id="groupingStrategy" class="nz.net.ultraq.thymeleaf.decorators.strategies.GroupingStrategy"/>